Jair Jurrjens: Colorado Rockies

-On July 2, 2014, Jurrjens was traded to the Colorado Rockies in exchange for minor league first baseman Harold Riggins.
-Jurrjens made his 2014 season debut on July 4, making his first major league start since June 29, 2013, pitching 4 2/3 innings and allowing eight runs on 12 hits.
+On July 2, 2014, Jurrjens was traded to the Colorado Rockies for minor league first baseman Harold Riggins.
+Jurrjens made his 2014 major league debut on July 4, his first MLB start since June 29, 2013, pitching 4 2/3 innings and allowing eight runs on 12 hits.
 After the start, Jurrjens was taken to the hospital, though his "breathing problem" had since ceased.
 He said "It was super scary.
 Every time I needed to take a deep breath, I couldn't do it."
-Rockies manager Walt Weiss said the altitude may have affected Jurrjens in his first appearance."
+Rockies manager Walt Weiss said the altitude may have affected Jurrjens in his first appearance.

-He was designated for assignment on July 21, and was resigned to a minor league contract.
-In 2014, he was 0-1 with a 10.61 ERA for the Rockies in two starts, and 0-5 with a 4.60 ERA for the AAA Colorado Springs Sky Sox in eight starts.
+He was designated for assignment on July 21 and was resigned to a minor league contract.
+In 2014, he was 0–1 with a 10.61 ERA for the Rockies in two starts and 0–5 with a 4.60 ERA for the Triple-A Colorado Springs Sky Sox in eight starts.

-Jurrjens elected free agency in October 2014, but was resigned by the Rockies to a minor league deal and began 2015 with the Rockies AAA affiliate the Albuquerque Isotopes.
-He was released by the Rockies on August 28, 2015 after posting a 2-5 record and a 6.88 ERA in 17 games for the Isotopes.
+Jurrjens elected free agency in October 2014, but was re-signed by the Rockies to a minor league deal and began 2015 with the Rockies' new Triple-A affiliate, the Albuquerque Isotopes.
+He was released by the Rockies on August 28, after posting a 2–5 record and a 6.88 ERA in 17 games for the Isotopes.

 Uni-President 7-Eleven Lions

 Jurrjens signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League on February 13, 2016.
-He was on the disabled list twice, once with a groin injury, and was 6-7 with a 5.38 ERA.
-He was released in August.
+He was on the disabled list twice, once with a groin injury, and was 6–7 with a 5.38 ERA.
+He was released on August 1.

 Los Angeles Dodgers

-On March 29, 2017, he signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
+On March 29, 2017, Jurrjens signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
 He appeared in 11 games (10 starts) for Oklahoma City and was 4–3 with a 4.64 ERA.
-On June 15, 2017, he was suspended 80 games for testing positive for exogenous testosterone.
-On November 6, 2017, he elected free agency.
+On June 15, he was suspended 80 games for testing positive for exogenous testosterone.
+On November 6, he elected free agency.

-Jurrjens signed with the Tigres Del Licey in the Dominican Winter League for the 2017/18 season.
+Jurrjens pitched for Tigres Del Licey in the Dominican Winter League during the 2017–18 season.